MeowBot233/NekoPush/README.md

 ## Deploying your own

-You can alse deploy your own bot and push service.
+You can also deploy your own bot and push service.

 ### Creating a bot